5GExchange/lattice-monitoring-framework/README.md

 deployment.localJarPath = /Users/lattice
 deployment.jarFileName = monitoring-bin-core.jar
 deployment.remoteJarPath = /tmp
+deployment.ds.className = eu.fivegex.monitoring.appl.datasources.ZMQDataSourceDaemon
-deployment.dsClassName = eu.fivegex.demo.SimpleDataSourceDaemon
+deployment.dc.className = eu.fivegex.monitoring.appl.dataconsumers.ZMQControllableDataConsumerDaemon
 ```
 The above settings allow to specify (in order):
-- the path where the jar (to be used for the Data Source automated remote deployment) is located
+- the path where the jar (to be used for the Data Sources / Consumers automated remote deployment) is located
 - the file name of the above jar file
 - the path where the jar will be copied on the remote machine where the Data Source is being deployed
-- the class name of the Data Source to be started (it must be in the specified jar)
+- the class name of the Data Source to be started (it must exist in the specified jar)
+- the class name of the Data Consumer to be started (it must exist in the specified jar)

 ### Testing
 In order to verify that the Controller is up and running, a quick check consists in performing a `GET` request to `/probe/catalogue/`.
 The expected result is a response code `200` and `Content-Type: application/json`.

+### Usage for the vCDN experiment
+Lattice is the monitoring backend that will enable collecting measurements from the VNFs deployed via the 5GEx Orchestration System.
+It can be used e.g., to retrieve measurements from Docker containers and / or Openstack VMs.
+When Lattice is used with Docker, the system running the Docker Engine has to be configured to expose the REST API on port 4243 (see [Docker documentation](https://success.docker.com/article/how-do-i-enable-the-remote-api-for-dockerd)).